 The mission of the Office of Research and Economic Development is to provide academic and administrative leadership to:

 - oversee ethical, managerial, and regulatory compliance of scholarly activities; and

 - ensure dissemination and application of scholarly activities.
 At the University of Idaho, scholarly and creative activity aspires to generate knowledge that strengthens the scientific, economic, cultural, social, and legal foundations of an open, diverse, and democratic society.
 Our goal is to achieve excellence in scholarship and creative activity through an institutional culture that values and promotes strong academic areas and interdisciplinary collaboration among them.

-The Office of Research and Economic Development focuses on promoting research university-wide and on providing assistance in writing multidisciplinary proposals and in obtaining research funds.
-This is accomplished by organizing and promoting research activities such as special grant programs and research awards; providing to individuals and departments information on grant opportunities from federal agencies, state and private sector groups and foundations; and processing and recording all grant and contract proposals through the Office of Sponsored Programs to ensure that policies and procedures are recognized and followed.
+The Office of Research and Economic Development focuses on promoting research university-wide and providing assistance in writing multidisciplinary proposals and obtaining research funds.
+This is accomplished by organizing and promoting research activities, providing information on grant opportunities from relevant groups to individuals and departments, and processing and recording all grant and contract proposals through the Office of Sponsored Programs to ensure that policies and procedures are recognized and followed.
 The Office strives to increase UI's research competitiveness by offering assistance to faculty, staff, and students.

-The Research Council, the faculty’s standing committee involved with the development and oversight of research policy, works closely with the vice president for research and economic development to resolve differences in interpretation and implementation of these policies.
-Additionally, the council acts as the peer review board in the university’s internal competitive grants programs.
+The Research Council - the faculty’s standing committee involved with the development and oversight of research policy - works closely with the vice president for research and economic development to resolve differences in interpretation and implementation of these policies.
+Additionally, the council acts as the peer review board in the university’s internal competitive grant programs.

 Idaho Research Foundation